llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 Definition of the dynamic characteristics of the memory block :

-0 STATIC : memory content is preserved (default )
+0 STATIC : memory content is preserved between two calls (default )

 1 WORKING : scratch memory content is not preserved between two calls

-2 PERIODIC_BACKUP static parameters to reload during a warm reboot
+2 PERIODIC_BACKUP static memory to reload during a warm reboot

 3 PSEUDO_WORKING static only during the uncompleted execution state of the NODE